Data Protected - Germany

 Are there any formalities to obtain consent to process sensitive personal data?

 Consent to process sensitive personal data must be explicit.
 The general restrictions on consent, set out above, will also apply.
 This suggests a degree of formality, such as ticking a box containing the express words “I consent”.
 It is unlikely explicit consent could be obtained through a course of conduct.

 Data Protection Officers

 When must a data protection officer be appointed?

-Both controllers and processors must appoint a data protection officer if: (i) they are a public authority; (ii) their core activities consist of regular and systematic monitoring of data subjects on a large scale; or (iii) their core activities consist of processing sensitive personal data on a large scale (including processing information about criminal offences).
+Both controllers and processors must appoint a data protection officer if: (i) they are a public authority; (ii) their core activities consist of regular and systematic monitoring of data subjects on a large scale; or (iii) their core activities consist of processing special category personal data on a large scale (including processing information about criminal offences).

 What are the duties of the data protection officer?

 The data protection officer must be involved in all data protection issues and cannot be dismissed or penalised for performing their role.
 The data protection officer must report directly to the highest level of management.
 Details of the data protection officer must be communicated to the relevant supervisory authority.